top of page

 Coffee break: Why care about this step?

-I process different categories of data from different sources, in particular:
+What type of data are we talking about?
+I process different categories of data from different sources, particularly:

 • IP address